How to Track Your Goals From Claude (Step-by-Step MCP Setup Guide)

 1. A Beyond Time account.
 You need an active account at beyondtime.ai.
 The free tier is enough to test the connection.

-2. Claude Desktop or another MCP-capable client.
+2. Claude Desktop or Claude Code.
 This guide focuses on Claude Desktop.
-The same endpoint works with Claude Code, Cursor, and any client that speaks Streamable HTTP MCP.
+The same endpoint works with Claude Code.

 3. A modern Node runtime (some clients only).
 Claude Desktop ships its own MCP runtime.
 Claude Code uses your shell; most setups have Node 18+.